microtrain/bootcamp/16-Ionic/01-GettingStarted.md

 ```

 * Review the file structure and draw comparisons to Angular.
-* Exit this program and create the CMS app
+* Exit this program and create the APOD app